cykod/HTML5GameTutorial/_posts/2013-09-06-game1-tower-man.md

 });
 ```

-Finally in order to actually add some enemies in - we'll need to add some enemies onto the stage in the `level1` scene.
+Finally in order to actually add enemies into the game - we'll need to add some enemies onto the stage in the `level1` scene.
 Add the three lines shown below into the scene method to round out the basic functionality:

 ```javascript
 Q.scene("level1",function(stage) {